astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 Geneknow demonstrates that privacy and analytical power need not be mutually exclusive in genomic medicine.
 By combining established genomic databases, validated ML methods, and modern software architecture, we provide a tool that empowers clinicians and researchers while absolutely protecting patient privacy.

 Our open-source approach ensures transparency, enables community contributions, and removes financial barriers to advanced genomic analysis.
-With validated performance metrics (AUC 0.76) comparable to commercial solutions, Geneknow makes sophisticated genomic risk assessment accessible to any healthcare setting worldwide.
+With validated performance metrics (AUC 0.76) comparable to established tools like CADD (0.80) and PolyPhen-2 (0.75), Geneknow makes sophisticated genomic risk assessment accessible to any healthcare setting worldwide.

 The platform's impact extends beyond individual patient care to enabling genomic research in previously underserved populations, contributing to a more equitable future for precision medicine.
+As genomic medicine continues to evolve, Geneknow's privacy-first architecture and open-source foundation position it as a sustainable, scalable solution for the next generation of genomic healthcare.

 ## References